Kuty (Kąty) defence

-Kuty (Kąty) defence – was a skirmish between Polish self-defense units and Ukrainian Insurgent Army unit under commander Ivan Klymshyn (nom de guerre "Crow") and Andriy Melnyk's supporters in the village of Kuty (Polish Kąty) located in Volhynia, Krzemieniec (Kremenets) county, Shumsk commune 3 or 4 May 1943.
+Kuty (Kąty) defence was a skirmish between Polish self-defense units and Ukrainian Insurgent Army unit under commander Ivan Klymshyn (nom de guerre "Crow") and Andriy Melnyk's supporters in the village of Kuty (Polish Kąty) located in Volhynia, Krzemieniec (Kremenets) county, Shumsk commune 3 or 4 May 1943.
 During the fight no less than 53 Poles were killed, although the assault was repelled by self-defense forces.
 After the battle Poles abandoned the village, and escorted by Germans went to Shumsk and later to Kremenets.

 Prelude

 Kuty was a Polish village with 234 Polish families (919 people) and 12 Ukrainian families.
 During the Soviet occupation some Poles were deported to Siberia.
-On November 14, 1942 Ukrainians killed a local leader, Władysław Giżycki, an organizer of the local Riflemen's Association.
+On November 14, 1942, Ukrainians killed a local leader, Władysław Giżycki, an organizer of the local Riflemen's Association.

 After assassinations of individual Poles in late 1942, inhabitants of Kuty formed a self-defense unit.
 Leaders of the self-defense force included: Jan Jasiński, Feliks Jasiński, former accountant and soltys Stefczyk, Władysław Jasiński, Roman Kucharski, Edward Wawrzykowski and former soldiers - corporals Stanisław Jasiński and Stanisław Szymański.
 The self-defense unit gathered 25 rifles, some revolvers and hand grenades.
 The rest of men, in the event of an attack armed themselves with pitch-forks and scythes.

 The line of defense in the center of the village included a bricked houses and a church with a tower.
 Since February 1943, when the Massacres of Poles in Volhynia had started, inhabitants who were afraid of attacks, began gathering in the centre of the village at night.

 On May 2, the Ukrainian Insurgent Army (UIA) planned to attack the Polish village.
 This information leaked out to the villagers who began defence preparations, although many inhabitants did not believe that the UIA was a threat.

 Assault

-On 3 (or 4) May about 10:20 pm UIA members and Melnyk supporters attacked the village from the north.
-In the village two thousand Poles from Kuty and nearby villages gathered.
-Houses at the village's perimeter were robbed, people who were not able to escape were butchered, and houses were burned down.
-Poles formed a defence line using rifles, safe from fire inside bricked houses.
-The church tower became the main point of the resistance.
-The battle lasted until 3:30 the next day when the Ukrainian command decided to withdraw all forces.
-At least 53 Poles perished.
+On 3 May, at 10.20pm, the Banderites and Melnykovs attacked Kuty from the north.
+After being robbed, the attackers set fire to houses on the edge of the village and shelled the centre with incendiary shells.
+The accurate shelling of the defenders did not allow the Ukrainians to force their way through the fortifications.
+At around 3:30 a.m., the Ukrainians surrendered.

+None of the defenders or the population who fled to the village centre were killed.
+However, those who disobeyed the orders of the self-defence and did not manage to hide were stabbed with knives and bayonets.
+In total, at least 53 people were murdered during the attack.

+The attack was carried out jointly by the UPA militia under the command of Ivan Kłymyshyn "Kruk" and the OUN-M militia Mykola Nedweźki "Chron".
+Maksym Skorupsky "Maks", a participant in the attack, wrote after the assault: "Beginning with our action on Kuty, day after day, just after sunset, the sky was bathed in the glow of conflagration.
+Polish villages were burning.